MCAA – Meet the board

 Prof Zoran Andjelic

-Zoran received his PhD degree from Zagreb University, Croatia in 1984.
+Dr. Zoran Andjelic received his Ph.D. degree from Zagreb University, Croatia in 1984.

-Until 1991 he worked as a professor at the University of Sarajevo, BiH.
-In 1991 Dr. Andjelic joined the ABB Corporate Research Center in Heidelberg-Germany, and later, in 2001, transfered to ABB Corporate Research in Baden, Switzerland.
+Until 1991 he worked as a professor at University of Sarajevo, BiH.
+In 1991 Dr. Andjelic joined ABB Corporate Research Center in Heidelberg-Germany, and later in 2001 ABB Corporate Research in Baden, Switzerland.

-He ran a number of international research projects, among which with NSF (National Science Foundation-USA), Marie-Curie EU research programs (coordinator of three projects in FP3, FP5 and FP7) and KFA (Nuclear Research Center Jülich-Germany).
-Currently Zoran is with POLOPT Technologies (www.polopt.com).
+He run a number of international research projects, among others with NSF (National Science Foundation-USA), Marie-Curie EU research programs (coordinator of three projects in FP3, FP5 and FP7) and KFA (Nuclear Research Center Jülich-Germany).
+Currently with POLOPT Technologies (www.polopt.com).